h8pewou/homelab/README.md

 ##### Execute on all Proxmox VE nodes:

 ###### Partition your target disk
-Use fdisk -l to pick the right disk.
+Use fdisk -l to identify the right disk.
 This tutorial will use /dev/sda, you may need to change that.
 ``` bash
 fdisk -l
 ```